To download the latest BSUG Constitution, please click here

-4.5 An “Associate member” is a specialist registrar or other non-consultant grade (Associate specialists, Staff Grade, Clinical fellows, physiotherapists, nurses etc) who may become an Associate Member of BSUG by payment of the annual membership fee.
+4.5 An “Associate member” is a specialist registrar or other non-consultant grade (Associate specialists, Staff Grade, Clinical fellows, physiotherapists, nurses etc)or consultant Urologist who may become an Associate Member of BSUG by payment of the annual membership fee.

 4.6 An “Emeritus Member” has retired from clinical or academic practice shall be reclassified as an Emeritus Member.

 4.7 Renewal of Membership shall take place on an annual basis.

 4.7.1 If any member has failed to pay his/her membership fee after three months despite requests from BSUG Secretary or the Treasurer, membership will be suspended.